 When American historian Hiram Bingham rediscovered the lost city of Machu Picchu in 1911, little could he have imagined that just over a century later, more than a million people would visit the site each year.
-Yes, that’s how popular the ancient Incan city has become as a travel must-see-in-my-lifetime favourite—so much so that last year the government of Peru decided to impose a maximum of 3,267 tickets for morning visits and 2,673 for afternoon ones.
+Yes, that’s how popular the ancient Inca city has become as a travel must-see-in-my-lifetime favourite—so much so that in 2016 the government of Peru began imposing a maximum of 3,267 tickets for morning visits and 2,673 for afternoon ones.

-While many people choose a day visit—via a combination of train and bus from ancient Cusco and travelling up from Aguas Calientes—thousands of others trek one of the traditional and ancient trails that wind through the Andes Mountains to the mystical site.
-The most well known of these is the iconic Inca Trail, but it’s by no means the only one!
+While many people choose a day visit—via a combination of train and bus from ancient Cusco to the village at the base of the city, Aguas Calientes—thousands of others trek one of the traditional and ancient trails that wind through the spectacular Andes Mountains to the mystical site.
+The most well-known of these is the iconic Inca Trail, but it’s by no means the only one!

 Mountain Lodges of Peru